ChrisSantosLang/redscience/docs/source/player.rst

   of each creation over its life.
-* The **Stats Tab** provides buttons to graph the evolution of the player for various :doc:`games <game>` and to challenge the player to new matches.
+* The **Stats Tab** provides buttons to graph the evolution of the player for various :doc:`games <game>` and to challenge the player to new :doc:`matches <play>`.
-* The **Favoritism Tab** highlights other players who have historically exhibited special relationships with the player and provides buttons to explore and document their Social Histories
+* The **Favoritism Tab** highlights other players who have historically exhibited special relationships with the player.
+It is useful to detect security vulnerabilities inherent to a specific AI (or any player).

-As a logged-in user, you will see a **Copy** button on game and player pages.
-If you click it on the page of a human player, you will create another *Persona* for yourself, which could be in a different *Universe*.
+Logged-in users, see a **Copy** button on game and player pages.
-A player cannot change *Universe* once saved, but could be copied to a different *Universe*.
-You could establish private scoring among a group of friends by
-inviting them to play against a *Persona* in your own private *Universe*.
+You can create another *Persona* for yourself by clicking the **Copy** button on the page of any human player.
+A *Persona* can be in a different *Universe*, which would give it access to play with other players in that *Universe*.
+Inviting a human to play in a non-public *Universe* automatically gives them a *Persona* in that *Universe*, Thus, you could establish private scoring among a group of friends by inviting them to play against a *Persona* in your own private *Universe*.

 .. |playerbutton| image:: releases/images/playerbutton.png
 .. |loginbutton| image:: releases/images/loginbutton.png